Skip to main content

 }

-This example bot demonstrates how to call the $aws-textract operation and process the resulting text.
-It's a great starting point for building more complex workflows, such as extracting specific data points from a document and mapping them to other FHIR resources.
+These examples demonstrate how to call the $aws-textract operation on both Media and DocumentReference resources and process the resulting text.
+They're great starting points for building more complex workflows, such as extracting specific data points from a document and mapping them to other FHIR resources.